Shared Prosperity 2015 Progress Report

 For updates about the initiative, please visit our News section.

 CEO is seeking dynamic individuals to fill several open positions within the organization.
-We are currently hiring a Receptionist, Executive Secretary and AmeriCorps Promise Corps College and Career Ambassadors.
+We are currently hiring a Receptionist, and Executive Secretary.
 For more information regarding these positions, please refer to the job descriptions here.
 MORE.